thatguynamedandy/frame-rpc/readme.markdown

 The last argument can be a callback for receiving a reply.

+## rpc.destroy()

+Remove the event listeners and don't respond to any more messages.

 # protocol

 The protocol is designed to only listen to frame-rpc messages because often